The Crystal Palace: Construction

 The last major components to be put into place were the 16 semi-circular ribs of the vaulted transept, which were the only major structural parts that were made of wood.
 These were raised into position as eight pairs, and all were fixed into place within a week.
-Thanks to the simplicity of Paxton's design and the combined efficiency of the building contractor and their suppliers, the entire structure was assembled with extraordinary speed: a team of 80 men could fix more than 18,000 panes of sheet glass in a week,and the building was completed and ready to receive exhibits in just five months.
+Thanks to the simplicity of Paxton's design and the combined efficiency of the building contractor and their suppliers, the entire structure was assembled with extraordinary speed: a team of 80 men could fix more than 18,000 panes of sheet glass in a week, and the building was completed and ready to receive exhibits in just five months.

+According to a study by John Gardner of Anglia Ruskin University, published in The International Journal for the History of Engineering & Technology,the speed of the erection work was thanks to the use, for the first time, of nuts and bolts made to what was later to be known as the British Standard Whitworth (BSW), when up to that time nuts and bolts were made individually, and could not be interchanged.

 When completed, the Crystal Palace provided an unrivalled space for exhibits, since it was essentially a self-supporting shell standing on slim iron columns, with no internal structural walls whatsoever.
 Because it was covered almost entirely in glass, it also needed no artificial lighting during the day, thereby reducing the exhibition's running costs.

 Full-size elm trees growing in the park were enclosed within the central exhibition hall near the 27 ft tall Crystal Fountain.
 However this caused a problem with sparrows becoming a nuisance, and shooting was out of the question inside a glass building.
 Queen Victoria mentioned this problem to the Duke of Wellington, who offered the solution, "Sparrowhawks, Ma'am".

 Paxton was acclaimed worldwide for his achievement and was knighted by Queen Victoria in recognition of his work.
 The project was engineered by William Cubitt; Paxton's construction partner was the ironwork contractor Fox and Henderson, whose director Charles Fox was also knighted for his contribution.
 The 900,000 square feet (84,000 m2) of glass was provided by the Chance Brothers glassworks in Smethwick.
-This was the only glassworks capable of fulfilling such a large order; it had to bring in labour from France to fulfil the order in time.
+This was the only glassworks capable of fulfilling such a large order; it had to bring in labour from the Saint-Gobain glassworks in France to fulfil the order in time.
 The final dimensions were 1848 ft long by 456 ft wide.
 The building was 135 ft high, with 772784 sqft on the ground floor alone.